-President Seeks $466.9 Million for National Archives Funding in FY 2010
+President Seeks $454 Million for NARA Funding in FY 2010

 Washington, DC…President Barack Obama has sent to Congress a proposed Fiscal Year 2010 budget request that calls for $466.9 million for the National Archives and Records Administration (NARA).